-Policy 8F.
-Gypsy and Traveller Site Provision SA objectives that are not relevant to this policy SA objective Imp act of policy 3.
+SA objectives that are not relevant to this policy SA objective Imp pact of policy 3.
 To ensure that the housing needs of all residents and communities are met ?
 This policy states that enough Gypsy and Traveller pitches currently exist, but that more will be required in the future.
 It does not clearly allocate sites for future demand, so its impact is uncertain.
-Possible mitigation